Home » Big Island » 101 Best Things to do on the Big Island with Kids

 2. Hapuna Beach

 Another awesome beach on the Big Island for kids is Hapuna Beach in the South Kohala area.
-It’s the longest white sand beach on the Island of Hawaii.
+It’s the longest white sand beach on the Island of Hawaii, and perfect for your Big Island family vacation.

 Hapuna Beach, Kona, Big Island